sigboe/pie-galaxy/docs/FAQ.md

 Yes, if you get the lr-scummvm instead, it you get improvements like better gamepad support, and you don't need to add games in the GUI after you install them.

-## There is no progress bar while downloading

-This bug is only on RetroPie, looking into it.

 ## There is a `not a tty` file

 Known bug, its harmless.
 I will fix it, its just not a top priority bug.